 - Click on the Run button to start the process.

 The troubleshooter will run and attempt to identify the problem.
 If it can’t, you’ll need to provide more information about the issue.
 Once the troubleshooter is finished, restart your computer and try printing again.
-If that doesn’t work, there are a few other things you can try, including updating your printer drivers and uninstalling and reinstalling your printer.

 4] Uninstall and install the Printer driver